BrazilianHomewrecker/gosimulator/README.md

 [Example](https://github.com/gosimulate/gosimulator/issues/1)

 **Keep in mind, Custom user defined routes will no longer be added in one of the future releases**
+ROUTE issues are closed upon approval and tagging, but you can keep the discussion going, or look for premade routes under the [milestone ROUTE](https://github.com/gosimulate/gosimulator/milestone/2?closed=1)

 **Interested in what a route looks like?**